zdzhaoxing/Robot_Painting_IROS_2020/README.md

 # Robot_Painting
-Let Sawyer Robot recognize and paint and object
+Let Sawyer Robot recognize and coat an object